**This post was developed and written by Nancy Gammack, RD when she was a dietetic intern and volunteer for Ignite Nutrition.

 - Preheat the oven so that it is just warm.
 When a batch of pancakes is done store them in the oven to keep warm.
 Then when you go to eat them all, they will all still be hot!

-- If you are allergic to nuts, try swapping out the almond butter for a seed butter like sunflower seed or pumpkin seed butter.
+- Allergic to nuts?
+Try swapping out the almond butter for a seed butter like sunflower seed or pumpkin seed butter.